coracle-social/pomade/README.md

 }
 ```

-Each signer then generates a single-use expiring OTP and associates it with the shard that was registered with `recovery_email_hash`.
-The signer then encrypts the OTP and sends it to the `recovery_service` using a `kind SEND_OTP` event:
+Each signer then generates a single-use expiring OTP and associates it with the shard that was registered with `email_hash`.
+The signer then encrypts the OTP and sends it to the `email_service` using a `kind SEND_OTP` event:

 ```typescript
 {